Farm-Fresh Foodie Itinerary

 Are you looking for a fresh vacation that will leave your taste buds talking about all the hearty hot spots you encountered along the way?
 Look no further because you have found the perfect destination right here in Haywood County!

 The North Carolina Smoky Mountains offer plenty of culinary cravings amidst a land of outdoor adventure and homegrown hospitality.
-No matter what time of year it is, there is always something unique and in-season.
+No matter the time of year, there is always something unique and in season.
 With a large majority of the county’s local restaurants offering farm-to-chef specialties, you won’t have to venture far to order up an authentic taste of Haywood County.

 Haywood County is also home to over 55,000 acres of locally owned and operated farms and agricultural offerings.
-Many of these business as are associated with the county’s own agritourism initiative Buy Haywood, which invites visitors to experience these farms first hand.
-Their “Find Your Adventure” Agritoursim Guide will lead you on a tasty “agri-adventure” throughout the county.
+Many of these businesses are associated with the county’s own agritourism initiative, Buy Haywood, which invites visitors to experience these farms firsthand.
+Its “Find Your Adventure” Agritourism Guide will lead you on a tasty “agri-adventure” throughout the county.

-Coffee Cup Café’s outdoor deck offers panoramic views of the North Carolina Smokies and is the perfect spot to enjoy breakfast.
+Coffee Cup Cafe’s outdoor deck offers panoramic views of the North Carolina Smokies and is the perfect spot to enjoy breakfast.
 The cafe prides itself on using locally grown and produced ingredients to create its fresh menu.
-If you need a jump-start, don’t miss out on their homemade coffee drinks.
+If you need a jump start, don’t miss out on the homemade coffee drinks.

 Grab a copy of Buy Haywood’s “Find Your Adventure” Agritourism Guide at one of our visitor centers and start exploring.
 With so many farms to visit, it can be hard to choose.
 Here are just a few suggestions:

 • Wildcat Ridge Farm